YassineMahjoub841/steam-reception-analysis/README.md

 # What Do Steam Players Actually Love?

-A data analysis of the top 1,000 Steam games by reception, playtime, and value — plus an interactive Streamlit dashboard for exploring the results.
+A data analysis of the top 1,000 Steam games by reception, playtime, and value.
+Plus an interactive Streamlit dashboard for exploring the results.

 ![Python](https://img.shields.io/badge/Python-3.11+-blue)
 ![Streamlit](https://img.shields.io/badge/Streamlit-dashboard-red)